Clinical and Planning Approaches for Re-Irradiation-AM2018

-Mary Feng, MD is employed by the University of California and recieves compensation/remuneration/funding from the University of Michigan, family members recieve compensation/remuneration/funding from ASTRO, Celgene, GenomeDX, Medivation/Astallas, Myriad, Nanostring, Prostate Cancer Foundation, family members hold ownership/investment interests in PFS Genomics, and family members hold leadership positions in NRG.
+- Mary Feng, MD is employed by the University of California and recieves compensation/remuneration/funding from the University of Michigan, family members receive compensation/remuneration/funding from ASTRO, Celgene, GenomeDX, Medivation/Astallas, Myriad, Nanostring, Prostate Cancer Foundation, family members hold ownership/investment interests in PFS Genomics, and family members hold leadership positions in NRG.

 Additionally, the SA-CME Task Force and the CME/MOC Committee had control over the content of this activity.